exactly-once/Home/content/posts/distributed-business-processes.md

 Looking at the distributed business processes in more formal way, we can describe them using following statements:
 - if the initial change has been persisted, the follow-up change will eventually be persisted too
 - for each instance of initial state change, the follow-up state change has to occur exactly once
-- the process that executed the follow-up state change has to see the initial state change as done
+- the follow-up step is only triggered after the initial step has been durably persisted

 A necessary element of each distributed business process is communication.
 The fact that the initial state change has occurred needs to be communicated to the code that executes the follow-up change.
 Let's see what is required for such communication.